evolvedbinary/hsg-project-wiki/Setup.md

 ## Updating from an old setup?

-- Instructions last updated April 10, 2019.
+[Instructions last updated April 10, 2019]

 - **Note:** These instructions have been tested, but please contact Joe if you encounter any unexpected results as you follow these directions for updating your system.
 - From the Apple () menu in the top-left corner of your screen, choose "About This Mac".
 If it says "macOS Mojave version 10.14.x", skip ahead to the next step.
 Otherwise, here is the link to the [macOS Mojave webpage](https://itunes.apple.com/gb/app/macos-mojave/id1398502828?mt=12); go to this page and click on the "View in the Mac App Store" button to open Mojave in the App Store.
 Click on the Download button, and allow the installation to complete.
 - **Warning:** If macOS **10.15** is available, please exercise caution when updating your computer to this version, since 10.15 drops support for 32-bit applications, including Kingston's IronKey software, which you may rely on in your duties.
 Please confirm with your trainer that all software you require is 64-bit capable before you update to macOS 10.15.